-It’s been thirteen years since Hurricane Katrina struck the Gulf Coast of the United States and devastated the city of New Orleans.
+It’s been almost fourteen years since Hurricane Katrina struck the Gulf Coast of the United States and devastated the city of New Orleans.
 Given that 80% of the city was flooded, it’s incredible how much of this historic gem on the banks of the Mississippi has rebounded from the tragedy.
-New Orleans is celebrating its 300th anniversary in 2018, and there’s never been a better time to pay NOLA a visit.
+New Orleans celebrated its 300th anniversary in 2018, and International Jazz Day is the best day to start planning your trip to the Big Easy.
+That’s the last day of April, so better get moving!

 Start with a Tour

 The best way to get a sense of where you are (and where you want to be) is to take the hop-on hop-off sightseeing bus.
 It makes 18 stops throughout the French Quarter, downtown and the Garden District, giving you a great overview of the best that the city has to offer.
 Get on at Basin Street Station to browse through the visitor information and cultural center that’s located in the old Southern Railway Building.
 You’ll be near the entrance to the French Quarter and if you decide to stay on the bus, a full loop will take about 2 hours.

 The French Quarter

 Jackson Square is your starting point for a walking tour of the famed French Quarter.
-Begin your day with a coffee and beignets at Café du Monde – it’s kind of a compulsory activity if you’re visiting the Big Easy.
+Begin your day with a coffee and beignets at Café du Monde – it’s kind of a compulsory activity if you’re visiting New Orleans.
 From there, check out St. Louis Cathedral, the oldest continuously active Catholic cathedral in the country.
 The Cabildo and the Presbytere are just two of the Quarter’s many galleries, museums and historical sites.
 Step into the Treme just north of Rampart Street and you’ll find the Backstreet Cultural Museum, a tribute to Black New Orleans culture and everything you want to know about second line parades and Mardi Gras Indians.
 The best thing about the French Quarter is that you can spend the entire day just walking the streets and never tire of the iconic ironwork balconies, distinctive architecture and street musicians on every second corner.

 The Garden District